mnot/I-D/for-the-users/draft.md

 # How End Users are Prioritised {#how}

 The IETF community does not have any unique insight into what is "good for end users."
-To inform its decisions, it has a responsibility to interact with the greater Internet community, soliciting input and considering the issues raised.
+To inform its decisions, it has a responsibility to interact with the greater Internet community, soliciting input from others and considering the issues raised.

 End users are typically not technical experts; their experience of the Internet is often based upon inadequate models of its properties, operation, and administration.
 Therefore, the IETF should primarily engage with those who understand how changes to it will affect end users; in particular civil society organisations, as well as governments, businesses and other groups representing some aspect of end-user interests.